Resurrection-Capsule/ReCap.Server/README.md

 ## Introduction
 The focus is creating a local server in order to make Darkspore work again.
 The game has been dead since 2016 (you can literally buy a new physical copy by 2.99£ in Amazon.com).
 Since the servers shutdown, the game discs became useless pieces of plastic.
 This project aims to create a localhost server, which is going to make Darkspore work like if it was the original server, but much faster and private.

-Still, be aware: this project will respect every layer of DRM that is above the Darkspore application.
-If you bought the game in Steam, you will still need Steam to play it.
-If you bought the game in Origin, you will still need Origin to play it.
-And if you bought the game disc, you will still need your serial to install it.
+This project is inteded to be used by people who an original copy of the game.
+If you bought the game in Steam, you will use Steam to play it.
+If you bought the game in Origin, you will use Origin to play it.
+And if you bought the game disc, you will use your disc to play it.

-The only layer of DRM that _for now_ cannot be kept is the ingame DRM, which checks if you have the game in your Origin account after the game has already started.
-There are two reasons for that:
-- Origin has no public API, so there is no way to check if the user is really logged in, nor there is a way to know if he/she really has the game in the library;
-- Even if we managed to do it, it would be very simple for someone to simply fork the project and remove that.
-I guess the best that can be done is relying in the serial DRM, which will exist independently of the way that you bought the game.

 ## FAQ